web-auth/webauthn-framework/README.md

 ## Symfony Bundles

-This framework provides two bundles:
+This framework provides a [Symfony bundle](doc/symfony/index.md) to store, load and verify the data from the authenticators.

-* **Webauthn Bundle**: this bundle uses the webauthn library to register services and attestation format supports.
-[The documentation can be found here](doc/symfony/index.md)
+This bundle also includes [a firewall based on webauthn](doc/symfony/firewall.md) that will help you to protect the routes.
-* **Webauthn Json Security Bundle**: this bundle adds a new firewall based on webauthn.
-You will be able to authenticate your users with their username and FIDO2 compatible devices.
-[The documentation can be found here](doc/symfony-json-security/index.md)
+You will be able to authenticate your users with their username and FIDO2 compatible authenticators.

 ## Other libraries